meisyal/MIM/README.md

 ## Status

 Currently, this project is being developed and maintained by [meisyal][meisyal].
-There are still many requirements that have not been finished yet.
+The application is ready for testing.
 Documentation is not available for now.

 If you face any problems or find a bug, feel free to submit an [issue][issue] or [pull request][pr].
 Your contributions are very welcome.